Taoshif1/LearningJSON/README.md

 # 📚 LearningJSON 🚀

-This repository is a resource for learning and practicing JSON (JavaScript Object Notation) 📝.
+This repository is a resource for learning and practicing JSON (JavaScript Object Notation).
 It covers various aspects of JSON, including its syntax, usage and related technologies like JSON Schema 🛡️.

 ## 🤔 What is JSON?